Liz Alig is the story of a young designer working to make clothing that is ethical from fabric to sewing while on trend and fashion forward.

-As we have grown to produce with over ten different groups all over the world this is our goal, to find similar groups that not only pay fair wages, but are working to help people out of poverty.
+As we have grown to produce with over ten different groups all over the world - this is our goal - to find similar groups that not only pay fair wages, but are working to help people out of poverty.
 Liz Alig now works with co-ops and production facilities in Honduras, El Salvador, Guatemala, Ghana, India, Cambodia, Bangladesh, Nepal, and USA.

-Liz Alig clothing is vintage inspired and comfortable with little added design details - pockets are our absolute favorite thing.
+Liz Alig clothing is vintage inspired with little added design details - pockets are our absolute favorite thing.
 Elizabeth works as the design head from a small studio in Indianapolis.
 The June 2010 Nashville Lifestyle Magazine stated Liz Alig “has really taken off in boutiques in the South and her native Midwest, and it’s easy to see her popularity growing…the clothes are young, vintage-inspired, fun, wearable, and definitely in your budget.”
 You can find the Liz Alig label in several stores throughout the country.